 We only want to expose the Scale in the Musgrave node, so drag from the Scale port to the white port named 'Input' to connect them.
 Exactly the same happens as with the output port:

 As you can see, the group now has an input port named Scale, and you also are shown the value it will have if nothing is connected to it.
-You can alter that value by double-clicking it and entering the new value, or by dragging the slider marked by the orange bar.
+You can alter that value by double-clicking immediately to the right of the value field and entering the new value, or by dragging the slider marked by the blue bar.

 Once again, you can connect as many inputs as you need.